-3 Clean the air filter.
+Clean the air filters.
 Use a vacuum cleaner or wash with water.
 If the air filter is very dirty, use a soft brush and neutral detergent.

-- 4 Dry the air filter in the shadow.

-- 5 Reattach the air filter and close the suction grille.

-- 6 Turn ON the power.

-- 7 To remove warning screens, see the reference guide of the user interface.
+- 4 Dry the air filters in the shadow. - 5 Reattach the air filters and close panel. - Turn ON the power. - To remove warning screens, see the reference guide of the user interface.

-- 10.2.2 To clean the suction grille

-- 1 Open the suction grille.